 It's a clear message from Microsoft (and we happen to agree) that it's not the best plan to stick with XP or Vista.
 And if your computer is running Vista or XP then the chances are it’s quite old, and likely to have parts wearing out.

 Instead of splashing out £119.99, you could put that amount towards the cost of a new machine.
-Check our reviews of the best PCs and best cheap laptops available to ensure you get the best possible value.
+Check our reviews of the best cheap laptops to ensure you get the best possible value.

 Virtually all software for Windows XP and Vista work in Windows 10, and remember that some software is already obselete for older operating systems such as XP and Vista - the Google Chrome browser is the latest to join the list.
 While you could switch to another browser (read our advice on the best browsers for Windows), how many times will you switch your software before you upgrade your PC?